canonical/k8s-snap/docs/src/_parts/cis/policies.md

 Use `securityContext` to enable the docker/default seccomp profile in your pod definitions.
-An example is as below:
+An example is as follows:
   securityContext:
     seccompProfile:
       type: RuntimeDefault